slopezpereyra/EEGToolkit.jl/docs/src/index.md

 > any modified version of this package.
 >
 > Proprietary software hinders the liberty of its users.
 In science, it
-> obscures the scientific process, difficulting replication and collaboration.
+> obscures the scientific process, hindering replication and collaboration.
 > If you are a scientist, use free software whenever possible.

 ---